Berniece Baker Miracle: Biography

-When Miracle was pregnant, her mother wrote and told her for the first time about her half-sister, Norma Jeane Mortenson.
-The half-sisters met in 1944, when Norma Jean was eighteen, after exchanging letters and pictures.
+While Miracle was pregnant, her mother wrote and told her for the first time about her half-sister, Norma Jeane Mortenson.
+The half-sisters exchanged letters and pictures and met in 1944, when Norma Jeane was eighteen.

 After the meeting, Mortenson sent a postcard to her sister:"Dearest Berniece, I just can't tell you both how I enjoyed meeting you.
 I want to thank you for everything, for I had a wonderful time.
 Love, Norma Jeane.
 P.S.
 Berniece, I will write to you soon.
 Give Mona Rae my love."

-At the same time, Mortenson began a modeling career and became an actress under the stage name Marilyn Monroe.
+Around the same time, Mortenson began a modeling career and became an actress under the stage name Marilyn Monroe.
 She remained in contact with Berniece, who visited her in 1961 in her New York home.
-That year Monroe had divorced her third husband, playwright Arthur Miller, and had undergone surgery for a cholecystectomy.
+That year, Monroe had divorced her third husband, playwright Arthur Miller, and had undergone a cholecystectomy.

-A year later, Monroe died from a barbiturate overdose.
+A year later, Monroe died of a barbiturate overdose.
 She left Miracle $10,000 in her final will.
-Along with Monroe's second husband Joe DiMaggio and business manager Inez Melson, Miracle arranged the funeral, choosing the casket and dress.
+Miracle, Monroe's second husband Joe DiMaggio and her business manager Inez Melson arranged Marilyn's funeral, Miracle choosing the casket and dress.

 In a 2012 interview with ina.fr, she said:

 "I don't think she committed suicide.
 It could have been an accident, because I had just talked to her a short time before.
 She told me what she had planned to do, she had just bought a new house and she was working on the curtains of the windows.
 She had so many things to look forward to and she was so happy."

 Throughout her life, Miracle avoided the media.
 She worked as a manufacturing inspector, bookkeeper and costume designer.
-Miracle died in Asheville, North Carolina, on May 25, 2014, at the age of 94.
-She is buried beside Paris at the Pineville Cemetery in Pineville, Kentucky.
+Miracle died on May 25, 2014, aged 94, in Asheville, North Carolina.
+She is buried beside her husband, Paris at the Pineville Cemetery in Pineville, Kentucky.